 Travel insurance is vital and mandatory for your booking with us.
-It is your responsibility to ensure that you take out a comprehensive travel insurance policy to fully cover you for your entire tour including the cost of cancellation, medical assistance/care, personal injury, death, illness, delays, your repatriation, loss or damage to personal possessions, personal liability and legal expenses during your travel.
+It is your responsibility to ensure that you take out a comprehensive travel insurance policy to fully cover you for your entire tour including the cost of cancellation, curtailment, medical assistance/care, personal injury, death, illness, delays, your repatriation, loss or damage to baggage, personal possessions, personal liability, and legal expenses during your travel.
+There are insurances that now cover Covid-19 specifically so we recommend you check you have the correct mandatory cover should you need to cancel due to a Covid-19 reason.
 You must also ensure you’re your insurance covers all the activities which you intend to take part in (especially if they are high risk).
 Please ensure that you read your insurance policy carefully.
 We will require full details of your insurance before you travel.

 We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate; however occasionally changes and errors occur.
 We reserve the right to correct prices and other details in such circumstances.
 We also reserve the right to amend the price of any unsold tours/holidays at any time.
 You will be informed of the current price and all other details relating to the arrangements that you wish to book before you book with us.

 Your specific passport, visa, health and other immigration requirements (as applicable to your itinerary) are your responsibility, and you should confirm these with the relevant Embassies and/or Consulates.